Videre-Research-LLC/python-crypto/README.md

 As mentioned, one of the main purposes of this script is to allow automation scripts to securely access secured information.

 See the file `example.py` for use as a Python library.

+## Windows Download

+Also available as a [Windows executable download](https://github.com/Videre-Research-LLC/python-crypto/releases)